 Any discussion of national security whistleblowing should take account of the following points:

-3. Will the Disclosure Actually Harm National Security?
+Category #3.
+Will the Disclosure Actually Harm National Security?
 There are three things to remember about this.
-First, the ones who really know, the terrorists aren’t telling us.
-Second, we cannot take on faith the general statements of government officials that the disclosures have led to the release of sensitive national security information.
+First, usually one set of people who are in a unique position to know whether national security has been compromised, the terrorists or hostile governments, aren’t telling us or, if they are, we can’t trust what they say.
+Second, we cannot take on faith the general statements of government officials that the disclosures have compromised national security.
 The government will want to overstate the harm to punish the whistleblowers.
-Third, the problem is that the determination of the extent of damage may require the disclosure of other sensitive national security information and so the public may never be in a situation in which to make an informed decision.
-In addition, each situation is different and must be judged on its own merits.
+Third, the determination of the extent of damage may require the disclosure of other sensitive national security information.
+Thus, it will be difficult for the public to make an informed decision.

 People whose psychological makeup is that they feel insecure about terrorist attack will tend to err on the side of security.
 But that may mean that they will unnecessarily sacrifice their privacy (and the privacy of others) and allow the government to take on new powers which it may abuse.
 On the other hand, those who are suspicious of government power may try to deprive the government of tools that it legitimately needs to keep the country safe from terrorists, resulting in loss of life.
 The only way to deal with this situation is for people to try to understand their own natural bias and take it into account, looking for a rational, fact-based, solution.